 Year 3 Autumn 1 - What makes a house a home?
-Autumn 2 - What are the secrets of the Spring 1 - How mighty is metal?
+Autumn 2 - What are the secrets of Spring 1 - How mighty is metal?
 Spring 2 - How did we get here?
-Summer 1 - What's life like in the Caribbean?
-Summer 2 - What makes trees so important?
-Geographical Skills Geographical skills and fieldwork - To use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied - To use the eight points of a compass, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world - To use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies Stone age?
-Pupils should be taught to: Locational knowledge - To name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (mountains) Geographical skills and fieldwork - To use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied - To use the eight points of a compass, two (EXT: four figure) figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world - To use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies Place knowledge - To understand geographical similarities and differences through the study of human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America Human and physical geography - To describe and understand key aspects of physical geography, vegetation To use fieldwork to observe, measure,record and present the human and physical features in the local area usinga range of methods, including sketch maps, plans and graphs, and digital technologies.
-Context - To study the local area.
+Summer 1 - Who wants to jam in the caribbean?
+Summer 2 - How does your garden grow?
+Geographical Skills Geographical skills and fieldwork - To use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied - To use the eight points of a compass, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world - To use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies the stone age?
+Pupils should be taught to: Locational knowledge - To name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (mountains) Geographical skills and fieldwork - To use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied - To use the eight points of a compass, two (EXT: four figure) figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world - To use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies Place knowledge - To understand geographical similarities and differences through the study of human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America Human and physical geography - To describe and understand key aspects of physical geography, vegetation Context - To study the local area.
 Bramingham farm Dray's ditches, Turnpike lane Icknield way - To name and locate the highest peaks of the UK: Ben Nevis, Snowdon and Scafell Pike.
 To complete a mini- study of one.
 To know about modes of local and international travel by land, air and sea.
 To plot journeys.
 Look at immigration .
 How people travelled to Luton. - To know about the Caribbean and compare physical and human geography (and cultural aspects) with like in the UK. - To begin to look at the vegetation that grows in various places.
-E.g grows in Fieldwork - Look at the trees, Investigate a metre square patch or patches within the larger area using magnifying glasses.
-Notes/guidance Fieldwork Children to explore the local area and examine different types of houses.
-Children to use maps to track route taken, iPads, photos, Visit Chiltern open air museum Visit Rushmere county park.
-Senses around me Tune in quietly to your surroundings and using your senses, focus on what you can see, smell, hear and feel around you.
-Either describe this to others or write brief responses.
-Writing Outcome Skill: report Context: a report about chosen mountain Skill: narrative poem Context: Michael Rosen's 'The Car Trip' Covered in English Skill: Report Context: a 'David Attenborough-style' presentation
+E.g grows in Notes/guidance Children to explore the local area and examine different types of houses.
+Children to use maps to track route taken.
+Visit Chiltern open air museum Visit Rushmere county park.
+Writng Outcome Skill: report Context: a report about chosen mountain Skill: narrative poem Context: Michael Rosen's 'The Car Trip' Covered in English Skill: script Context: a 'David Attenborough-style' presentation